 Mr. Simailak (interpretation): Thank you, Mr. Chairman, and thank you, Premier.
-So Mary Wilman called Baker Lake to see who was interested in going to the meeting, or did she contact the hamlet council to get representatives.
+Mary Wilman called Baker Lake to see who was interested in going to the meeting, or did she contact the hamlet council to get representatives.
 There is an elder's committee in Baker Lake so I would like to know how Mary Wilman did the work.
 Who did Mary Wilman call in these smaller communities?
-Although I represent Baker Lake, I did not receive any questions on who they should call, so I would be good to understand how they searched for elders who were selected from the communities.
+Although I represent Baker Lake, I did not receive any questions on who they should call, so I wonder how the (interpretation ends) coordinators (interpretation) were able to do this work.
+It would be good to understand how they searched for elders who were selected from the communities.
 Thank you, Chairman.